utep-cs2401-20s/lab-w12-Raisa-NN/README.md

      // If the given value is not in the tree, this method returns -1.
      // Note that if the tree is a proper BST, this method should complete in O(log n) time.
      // Additionally, remember that the depth is the number of nodes on the path from a node to the root
-     // (i.e. the number of the recursie calls).
+     // (i.e. the number of recursive calls).
   }

   public int size(){